RaumTheFool/SUNNFOLK-NOMIC/GAME 2/Book of Kronk.md

 ### Common

-- Gå til joker'n.
+- Go to Joker.
-- Ta sefie m/ Clive.
+- Take a selfie w/ Clive.
-- Få en u-spiller/-kjæreste til å mate deg.
+- Get a non-player/-partner to feed you.

 ### Rare

-- Kjøpe noe for en spiller på Joker (spander!) (de må godta!).
+- Have a player accept a gift you bought from Joker.
-- Bånnski mest vann på video i kantina.
+- Chug the most water on video in MATSALEN.
-- Kom tidsnok til hver morgensamling siden mandag.
+- Be on time for every morning assembly since monday.

 ### Epic

-- Rull en nat.
-20 (1 forsøk per økt).
+- Roll a nat.
+20 (1 try per sesh).
-- Lag den høyeste snømannen.
+- Build the tallest snowman.
-- Vinn stirrekonkuranse mot en spiller.
+- Win a staring contest against another player.
-- Heng et bilde av degselv opp utenfor skoleområdet.
+- Hang up a picture of yourself outside the school area.

 ### Legendary

-- Fremvis et objekt knabbet fra en spillers lomme i hemmelighet.
+- Show an object you pickpocketed from another player.

 ### Mythical

-- Ta på et villsvin.
+- Touch a wild boar.